Thursday, December 31, 2009

 No one can really tell you what the market value of any medical treatment is because of these, and other, market distortions.
 What history shows, again and again across any range of circumstances, is the introduction of prices to indicate value drives down costs and drives up quality.

-, with "health care equality" being a buzzword.
+Some would say we should all have the same coverage, with "health care equality" being a buzzword.
 But we readily accept less than equality in other areas just as important.
 In fact, we welcome it.

 Everytime I want to buy an apple, I have to decide where I want to buy it, because I have choices.
 It's probably cheapest at Wal-Mart and best from the Farmer's Market, but somewhere in between at Whole Foods.
 But Wal-Mart's fartrher than I want to go, and the Farmer's Market is somewhere different everyday.
 So I way the price, quality and time required for obtaining an apple, or any other food, in making that choice.